dludemann/test/content/blog/new-blog-3.md

 name: Tinder Blog
 seo:
   title: Can You Send Pictures on Tinder?
 A Comprehensive Guide for 2023
-  page_description: Can You Send Pictures on Tinder?
-A Comprehensive Guide for 2023
+  page_description: >-
+    Explore our comprehensive guide on sending pictures on Tinder.
+Learn the dos, don'ts, and safety tips for sharing images effectively.
   canonical_url:
   author_twitter_handle:
   open_graph_type: article